chipsalliance/firrtl-spec/spec.md

 Both `UInt<0>`{.firrtl} and `SInt<0>`{.firrtl} are valid types.
 They are considered to have only a single value representing zero (written as either `UInt<0>(0)`{.firrtl} or `SInt<0>(0)`{.firrtl}).
-They are always zero extended, and thus, behave like zero when they are extended to a positive width.
+They behave like zero when they are extended to a positive width integer type.

 TODO: Talk about how zero-bit integers are lowered.
 And how they can be stripped out.
 TODO: There was an example here: